Tabletop Game / Feng Shui

 - Abominations, who can be all that replacing "pirate" with "demon".

-- No Campaign for the Wicked: Usually averted...with the critical exception being the Architects of the Flesh, where the fluff automatically assumes you're playing a rebel or a defector.
+- No Campaign for the Wicked: Usually averted, since none of the factions are totally, irredeemably evil... with the critical exception being the Architects of the Flesh, whose fluff automatically assumes you're playing a rebel or a defector.
 The sourcebook "Seed of the New Flesh" instead has the option of playing TacOps for the Buro, who are far, far more idealistic and compassionate than their Mad Scientist contemporaries, but to destroy the latter is to collapse the former — the Buro needs the CDCA the other owns to preserve itself.

 - Nothing Is the Same Anymore: If a Critical Shift cannot be reversed by the PCs somehow, it is a clear-cut case of this.